nclient/NClient/README.md

 ```
 The same effect will occur if you use the `FromQueryAttribute` from ASP.NET Core.

-The names of the properties of custom objects that are passed in the request body can be changed using `JsonPropertyNameAttribute`.
+The names of the properties of custom objects that are passed in the request body can be changed using the `JsonPropertyNameAttribute`.
 ```C#
 public class Entity { [JsonPropertyName("id")] public int Id }
 ```
 #### Static headers
-Use `HeaderAttribute` attribute to add a static header.
+Use the `HeaderAttribute` attribute to add a static header.
 Static headers can be added for all methods:
 ```C#
 [Header(Name: "Common-Header", Value: "value")] public interface IMyClient { ... }
 ```